mradamdavies/simple-sqlinjection-example/README.md

 Not all hashes are easy to crack or even valid (it could be salted or use a hidden concatenated value).
 Most of the users on this site have easy to crack passwords but not the admin

-Sometimes the MD5 hash will also work as the password, but not this time!
+Sometimes the MD5 hash will also work as the password, but not always.

+Preventing SQL injection attacks is fairly simple.
+All user data should be sanitized and never assumed to be clean!

 ## Thanks
 That was a quick and dirty guide to SQL injection.
 It's a very old technique, not new, and mostly patched.
 Hope you enjoyed it, and feel free to let me know what you think...